Spandan-23/Spandan-23/README.md

 -->

-I am Spandan Kukade, Sophomore in Computer Science and Engineering at Indian Institute of Technology, Delhi
+I am Spandan Kukade, Junior in Computer Science and Engineering at the Indian Institute of Technology, Delhi